Super (2010 Indian film): Production

 Buddha statue showing the Vitarka mudra, hand gesture.

 Upendra returned to direction after nearly ten years.
 The nameless film was originally represented only by the hand symbol (seen in posters) and Upendra wanted the audience to name the film.
 The hand symbol could mean zero, or three or the Om symbol or Vitarka Mudrā (an ancient Buddhist gesture), public and media stuck to calling it Super.

 Shooting began on 18 February 2010 at the Kanteerava Indoor Stadium with the planned schedule for 90 days which included various locations in Bengaluru, Dubai and London.
 It was produced by Rockline Venkatesh under the banner Rockline Productions, which is its 25th venture.
-The film saw the debut of Tamil-Malayalam actress Nayanthara in Kannada films.
-Being a multilingual film, several artists from Telugu and Tamil film industries like Ali, Kadal Dandapani, Jeeva are also featured.
+The film saw the debut of actress Nayanthara in Kannada films.
+The film was initially planned as a multilingual film.

 Prior to release, much information about the film was kept under wraps.
 During the promotion of the film at an interview on a radio station, Upendra expressed his disappointment being labeled as a "different director" and explained that most of his directorial ventures deal with the things that he had undergone in his real life.
 When asked about the ten-year break, Upendra said he thought he would work on his acting career, but then it sucked him in like a vacuum which he could not get out of.
 After reaching a point where he was afraid he had lost his ability to direct films, he had to fight his fear and that is when he started working on the script of Super.